 - Start thinking about the meals you would like to eat over Christmas, what you will need to buy and when, and write a shopping list

 - Cold temperatures slow the growth of germs, so make sure your fridge is running at the correct temperature - below 5°C - and not overcrowded

-- Store raw turkey (and other raw foods) separately from cooked or ready- to-eat food, covered and chilled on the bottom shelf of the fridge
+- To prevent cross-contamination, store raw turkey (and other raw foods) separately from cooked or ready to eat food, covered and chilled on the bottom shelf of the fridge

-- Do not wash raw turkey under the tap, as this can splash germs around your kitchen
+- Don’t wash raw turkey under the tap, as this can splash germs around your kitchen